akbarratt/rb101/lesson_6/twenty_one/pedac.md

 ## Idea: Could improve visualization on dealer turn instead of making it instant.
 Right now there's only a delay

 ## Idea: How can we let the player know when the dealer choses to stay vs when it busts?

+## Idea: Could I improve the way Aces are calculated?
+(see store card totals problem above)

+## Question: Why is the last call to play_again? a little different from the previous two?
+(from the sample solution)

+When play_again? is invoked after a player busts, breaking would end the entire loop.
+Instead, a 'yes' answer should begin the next iteration.
+The last call, however, comes at the end of the program.
+If we choose to continue the program, it would naturally loop.
+So we only need a binary conditional rather than a ternary operation.